kineticsquid/pass-docker/README.md

   - FCREPO_TOMCAT_REQUEST_DUMPER_ENABLED: if set to `true`, instructs Tomcat to dump the headers for each request/response
   - FCREPO_TOMCAT_AUTH_LOGGING_ENABLED: if set to `true`, instructs Tomcat to log additional information regarding authentication and authorization

+### DSpace-related variables

+  - DSPACE_HOST: the host name DSpace will use when generating HTTP responses, defaults to `localhost` (`docker-machine` users _must_ set this to the IP address of their docker-machine)
+  - DSPACE_PORT: the port that DSpace and its applications are exposed on, defaults to port `8181`

+### Postgres-related variables

+  - POSTGRES_DB_PORT: the port that the Postgres database is exposed on, defaults to `6543`

 <h2><a id="build" href="#build">Building the Docker Images</a> (optional)</h2>

 If the images deployed to Docker Hub are up-to-date, then you do not need to build the images.